fredericbonnet/helena/docs/src/helena-dialect/closures.spec.md

 ```

 The `closure` command creates a new command that will execute a script
-in the context where it is declared.
+in the scope where it is declared.

 ### Specifications